sashrika15/NutriTrack/RCNNv2/README.md

-This is Updated Version of Original RCNN Where A WebApp Is MAde Using Streamlit FrameWork
+This is Updated Version of Original RCNN Where A WebApp Is Made Using Streamlit FrameWork